15th Annual Collection of One Acts

 The Thing With Feathers

 Mara, a cynical teenage runaway recuperating from a gunshot wound, meets an injured prisoner, Aaron, in the hallway of an overcrowded urban hospital.
 The prisoner, who claims to be a high school English teacher, attempts to connect to the girl through the unlikely medium of poetry.
 Although Mara initially rejects Aaron’s concern with her well-being, the poetry begins to chip away at her wall of solitude.

-Cast: Kaz Loren, Liz Swabey-Keith, and TBD.
+Cast: Kaz Loren, Liz Swabey-Keith, and Ariel Johnson.

 Just Another Monday

 directed by Justin Cervantes

 Mom drives Emma to school every day.
 It's a typical morning in a typical town in typical America—until a typical act turns Mom's world upside-down.

 directed by Chad Giefer

 Putting a modern spin on those screwball romantic comedies (romcoms) of the ‘30s and ‘40s, the classic trope is set up (beautiful heroine leaves conservative fiancée for former lover who is a charming cad while her best friend offers comic relief) then turned on its ear.
 Romcom ending you’ve never seen.